Ayyad96/Ayyads_portfolio/README.md

 SELECT DISTINCT name, SUM(globalsales) AS copysales, AVG(userscore) AS avgscore, SUM(usercount) AS totalfeedback FROM vcon
 WHERE year BETWEEN 2010 AND 2020
 GROUP BY name
-ORDER BY copysales DESC;
+ORDER BY copysales DESC
+LIMIT 10;

 /* Identifying the best video games that has the highest average score of user experience for the last 10 years */